atingupta2005/profile/Blockchain/index.md

 1. Blockchain Training to Tektaurus Education in Nov-2018

-1. Artificial Intelligence & Machine Learning using Python Training to Accenture in Oct 2018.
+1. Python Training to Accenture in Oct 2018.

 1. Machine Learning using PySpark Training to Espire Infolabs Pvt Ltd in Sep 2018.